This doth be a machine-wrought text which may contain errors!

 When we speak of operational architecture, we mean all those parts which do together comprise the IT infrastructure of an enterprise.
 ‘Tis of networks, servers, storage, services, and security, and how all doth hang together.

-An operational architecture doth be an overview of all IT components within an environment, and how they are linked together.
-Think upon it as a map of the whole IT system.
-It includeth all, from physical hardware to software and security measures.
+An operational architecture is an overview of all the IT components within an environment and how they be joined together.
+Think upon it as a map of the entire IT system.
+It doth include all things, from physical hardware unto software and measures of security.

 Network Components